team-limakilo/dct/doc/03-designer.md

 random codename.
 Codenames are displayed in mission briefings and other player UI elements.

+### `minagents`

+ * _required:_ no
+ * _value:_ number
+ * _default:_ 1

+Minimum number of agents (players) which need to be assigned to this target at the same time before the AI commander assigns the next target.
+Once this quota is reached, the target will not be assigned to new mission requests again unless all players abort the mission.

+Any number of players can still engage the target via a mission code, regardless of this setting.

+Recommended for very large targets which cannot be realistically eliminated by small groups, and "final" missions which are always assigned last during a campaign.

+Note: if a higher-priority target becomes non-targeted, it will be assigned to players again normally even if this target did not reach its quota yet.

 ### Attributes - Type Specific

 #### Airspace